Quantum-accelerated conjugate gradient method via spectral initialization: Quantum accelerated conjugate gradient method

 In particular, \eqref{eq:Residual} shows that $r_{(k+1)}$ is a linear combination of the previous residual $r_{(k)}$ and the direction $Ap_{(k)}$.
 When $x_{(0)} \neq 0$, the initial residual $r_{(0)}$ encodes prior information about the solution, allowing CG to converge in fewer iterations depending on the quality of the warm start, up to effects caused by finite-precision arithmetic.

 From the spectral convergence of iterative methods, the initial error can be decomposed into eigenmodes of $A$, and the components associated with small eigenvalues typically decay most slowly across iterations~\cite{doi:10.1137/S1052623400369235,NEURIPS2020_288cd256,Egger2021warmstartingquantum,10234243,Zou_2025}.
 From another point of view, Ref.~\cite{10.1145/3652510} provided a systematic mapping study of warm-start techniques in quantum computing and indicated potential advantage in quantum-to-classical warm-start algorithms.
 Having that said, suppressing these low-energy components in the initial error reduces the effective degrees of a polynomial required for convergence and can significantly reduce the number of CG iterations.
-The iterative structure of CG naturally exposes intermediate solution scales through the residuals $\{r_{(k)}\}$, which motivates the following problem formulation.
+The iterative structure of CG naturally exposes intermediate solution scales through the residuals $\{r_{(k)}\}$.